mattobrien415/blog/content/deep learning/boxing_003.md

 ![functions](https://github.com/mobbSF/blog/blob/master/images/functions.png?raw=true)

 Clearly, the model is a success as a result of this tuning step.
+The ROI is eye openingly large.

-There are some issues.
+But before putting this model to use with blind abandon, there are some issues.

+* Time
 Recall, we started with a pool of 679 possible fights to wager on.
 Only 13 bets were executed -- roughly 2 bets made for each 100 fights.
 Using this algorithm, it would take some time to converge into a profit.
 This is because there usually is only a handful of matches that are offered every week by the sportsbooks.
-Then again,
+Then again, most people invest for a minimum of 10 years to see the estimated 7% return in the stock market.